confidential-devhub/coco-ai-demo-scripts/fraud-detection/README.md

 ```
 3. Openshift Sandboxed Containers installed with CoCo enabled
 4. Trustee operator installed
-5. Trustee operator has to contain a key stored as a Secret.
-The storage initializer running in the model will perform attestation to get the key defined in the env `KBS_PATH`, but otherwise it will default to `kbsres1/key.bin`.
-The `KBS_PATH` env simply defines `secret/file_name`, so `kbsres1/key.bin` simply means secret called `kbsres1` which has `key.bin` as content.
+5. Trustee operator has to contain a key called `key.bin` stored as a Secret called `fraud-detection`.
+If you want to change the secret or key file name, you also need to build your own kserve-storage-initializer by using the code in `../kserve-storage-initializer`.

 ## Deployment step by step

 To better understand and try one thing at the time, we will deploy

 1. The fraud detection demo as-is